 - Sudden Infant Death Syndrome (SIDS)

 Fetal alcohol syndrome is one of the most severe potential consequences of combining pregnancy and alcohol.
 Babies who are born with FAS have permanent damage that ranges in severity but that may affect physical development, physical health, behaviors, intellectual development, and mental and emotional health for their entire lives.

 Some of the symptoms and complications of FAS include:

 - Microcephaly (small head and brain)

 - Intellectual disability

 - Spine, kidney, and liver disease

-- Abnormal facial features, including thin upper lip, epicanthal folds, wide-spaced eyes, smaller nose, and smaller chin
+- Abnormal facial features, including thin upper lip, epicanthal folds, wide-spaced eyes, a smaller nose, and a smaller chin

 - Speech and language difficulties